-- Clean the glass bulb with a clean cloth before mounting.
-Any grease on the glass will evaporate due to the heat and be deposited on the reflector. - Remove the headlight mask with the headlight. (\ p.
-117)
+Clean the glass bulb with a clean cloth before mounting.
+Any grease on the glass will evaporate by the heat and be deposited on the reflector.

-- Pull off connector 1. - Take off rubber cap 2 of the headlight bulb.
+- Remove the headlight mask with the headlight. (\ p.
+111) - Pull off connector 1. - Take off rubber cap 2 of the headlight bulb.